denten-books/plain-text/5-chapter.md

 will of the operator to become one with the action of the machine.
 An elevator button is an object designed to fit the human hand.
 But, from the elevator's designers point of view, a finger serves as an interface "into" the human.
-Engeneers and designers think quite a bit about buttons that fit the shape of the finger, along with the complex acculturation mechanisms that come with a history of humans pushing buttons in diverging contexts.
+Engineers and designers think quite a bit about buttons that fit the shape of the finger, along with the complex acculturation mechanisms that come with a history of humans pushing buttons in diverging contexts.
 In the combined operation of human and elevator it is, for a moment, difficult to pinpoint the